KusionStack/kusionstack.io/docs/user_docs/getting-started/usecases/deliver-the-wordpress-application-on-kubernetes-and-clouds.md

 </Tabs>

 :::info
-Alternatively, Kusion provides a sensitive data management tool for handling the AccessKey and SecretKey mentioned above.
+Alternatively, Kusion provides a **Secret as Code** solution for handling the AccessKey and SecretKey mentioned above.
 :::

 ## Review Project Structure and Config Codes